Demonstrandum/RubyFiglet/README.md

 # | |  | || (_) || (_) ||_|
 # |_|  |_| \___/  \___/ (_)

-# or just
+# or

-print "meow...".art
+print "meow...".art                               # all
-print RubyFiglet::Figlet.new("meow...").stringify
+print RubyFiglet::Figlet.new("meow...").stringify # work
-RubyFiglet::Figlet.new("meow...").show # all work the same
+RubyFiglet::Figlet.new("meow...").show            # equally

 # str.art(font)/str.art!(font) and RubyFiglet::Figlet.new(str, font) have a font parameter!